SIRI CARPENTER, PH.D.

-- Co-founded and edit non-profit online publication that provides tools and resources to help science journalists hone their skills.
+- Co-founded and edit non-profit online publication that provides tools and resources to help science journalists improve their skills.

 - Oversee development of the publication; develop story ideas; assign stories to freelancers; write and edit individual stories; manage contracted editors and copyeditor; oversee fellowship program; manage production schedule and budget; acquire grant support; manage social media and outreach for the publication; speak at conferences and journalism schools.